Learn to fuel the gymnast for optimal performance and longevity in the sport.

 If an athlete is TRULY gaining bodyfat while training 20+ hours a week, there are many factors that can be addressed before weighing/measuring the athlete and just telling them to ‘lose weight’.
 It is likely they are eating too much in the form of trying to starve/restrict and then binge, etc and this is a vicious cycle that isn’t going to fix itself by just telling them to “lose weight”.
 If anything, that comment will drive more disordered behaviors, over-exercising, etc.

 If a gymnast has had abnormal weight gain, more than likely this is a symptom of a distorted relationship with food.
 They could have been underfueled for years (intentional or unintentional) and their body finally got a chance to catch up.
 Or, there is something deeper going on (binge eating disorder, etc).
-Fix the behaviors, and the weight will naturally settle to where it should be.
+Fix the behaviors, and their weight will likely naturally settle to where it should be.
 This is harder than it sounds, but it’s the sustainable approach to life-long change.
 Given the fact that 95% of who diet and lose weight gain it all back plus some, I’m not about to put you on a diet of “clean foods” all to have you spiral out of control “when the diet’s over”.

-I can’t tell you what you should weigh, that’s up to your body.
+I can’t tell a gymnast you what they should weigh, it’s up to your body.
 We can get a good idea, a range, based on past growth trends and family history.
 But again, it’s more about body composition (lean vs fat tissue) than a number on the scale.
-You’ll know when you’re at a good place with you’re body.
+A person will know when they are at a good place with their body.
 You’ll be able to eat without guilt, without feeling like you “gained a million pounds” after a meal, and not feel out of control/obsessed with food.
 This kind of freedom is WAY more important than a silly number on the scale which never seems “good enough”.